 “What’s important here is that it may not be just the sound of the explosion that gets linked to the fearful response.
 Thanks to the first signal’s success in unlocking the NMDA receptor, other signals arriving at the same time, carrying information about the look of sand, say, or the heat of the desert wind, are joined by glutamate to the same fearful response.
 Decades after the initial event, a neutral stimulus like the sight of a sandy beach may follow a glutamate-lit path that leads to terror.”

 “Say you saw your buddy blown up in front of you in Kuwait,… and say you were in deep sand at the time.
 Now every time you see sand on the beach, it re-creates this fear.
 That’s the conditioning process–sand paired with an awful event.”

 “The amygdala sends a tangle of pathways in and out of the brain’s other parts, and there is strong evidence that it’s involved in many phenomena beyond fear and other emotions.
 It’s been convincingly identified as a modulator of social behavior, and it may also be implicated in schizophrenia, epilepsy, and Alzheimer’s disease.”
 (2)

 Consider for a moment the basic categories of your life.
-Think of them as spokes on a wheel, extending outward from a center hub that is you.
-For me, those spokes include: home, diet, exercise, friendships, family members–close and distant, income generation or work, personal passions and interests, and my ecological activism, among others.
+Think of them like spokes on a wheel, extending outward from a central hub that is you.
+For me, those spokes include home, diet, exercise, friendships, family members–close and distant, income generation or work, personal passions and interests, and my ecological activism, among others.
 The fire wiped out or undermined all of my spokes.